 Once the radar calibration dataset was prepared, CRR was run using the analytical functions applying small shifts to the coefficients.
+By adding/subtracting small quantities to the coefficients the final coefficients were the ones with the best statistics.
 Also a smoothing process in 3x3 pixels boxes was done over CRR imagery.
 Then several comparisons between CRR rain rates and radar rain rates were done computing accuracy and categorical scores.
 Special attention was paid to RMSE, POD and FAR.
 The coefficients of the functions were adjusted and the ones which got the best scores were chosen.